vallimeenaav/event-recovery-pipeline/solution/README.md

-# 🛠 Solution Demonstration in Google Colab
+# 🛠 Solution Demonstration in Google Colab (Python)

 ## 📌 Overview
 This notebook demonstrates how **event failures (missing, duplicate, and incorrect events) are detected and corrected** in Linq’s event-driven system.